It’s time to start thinking about Halloween!

 No need to stick to the traditional Americanized Halloween, instead, branch out and celebrate like children in other countries.
 Discover the importance of Día de Muertos in Mexico or indulge in the Chinese day of Yu Lan.
 Many countries around the world have celebrations on October 31st and you can broaden your horizons and celebrate with them.
 Learn how to cook or bake traditional foods, make crafts and learn about other cultures.

 Halloween Pumpkin Patch

 Traditional pumpkin patches may still be open for fresh pumpkin picking and some may even have their fall festivals.
-The pumpkin patch places we love are running at a smaller capacity and require reservation, so be sure to plan ahead.
+The pumpkin patch places we love are running at a smaller capacity and require a reservation, so be sure to plan ahead.

-Drive thru, contact-free Halloween options are popping up around the country and everyone is flocking to them.
-Seek out “haunted roads” or “drive thru haunted houses.”
+Drive-thru, contact-free Halloween options are popping up around the country and everyone is flocking to them.
+Seek out “haunted roads” or “drive-thru haunted houses.”
 Remember all the light and music displays you can drive through at Christmas?
 There are Halloween versions, too!
-Drive-in theaters are playing old Halloween movies and drive thru trick-or-treat spots are popping in parking lots.
+Drive-in theaters are playing old Halloween movies and drive-thru trick-or-treat spots are popping in parking lots.
 Watch local activities calendars in your area and see if these are options.

 Halloween with kids is all about what you make of it.
 Keep a couple of these ideas bookmarked and you will be prepared for anything!
 These ideas would be so fun to incorporate into your normal annual Halloween traditions, as well as keep everyone relatively safe during these uncertain times.
 No matter what you have planned, have a spookily good time and stay positive.
 Kids will be sure to remember the fun and not what they may have missed out on.